Gathering for Pachamanca in Peru

 Tipping also influences how much cash you need to have on hand and knowing where to locate an ATM so that you can get more cash throughout your trip if you need it.
 We recommend you ask your guide or the concierge at your hotel where to find a safe ATM.

 Something that we’ve heard from our Taste of Peru travelers, is that they love that all the tips for guides, restaurants, and porters in the trip are an inclusion with the trip.
 That’s right - we eliminate the hassle completely!
 While you’re on the trip you never have to worry about needing to have cash on hand for tips or pulling out your wallet after dinners or tours.
-This means the only time you need to pull out your wallet is when you’re souvenir shopping with the local weavers or at stalls at Urubamba Market.
-We take care of it all so you can sit back, enjoy, and be present on your dream trip to Peru.

 If you’re traveling abroad and don’t know where to start or want to tap into our travel expertise to make the most of your trip, check out our Travel Coaching and Private Trips with booking service.